rzach/multlog/website/index.md

 - Markus Schranz:
     author of the HTML/Perl-based web interface to MUltlog.
 - [Richard Zach](https://richardzach.org):
-    updated the LaTeX code for the 25 anniversary and included tableaux systems.
+    updated the LaTeX code for the 25 anniversary, included tableaux systems and (optional) explicit sequents in the LaTeX output, and implemented the "interactive mode."

 ## References